broadinstitute/gumbo_client/README.md

 pip install git+https://github.com/broadinstitute/gumbo_client.git
 ```

-## Get Permission to Access the Database

-Ask Sarah Wessel (or one of the developers) for the following permissions in the depmap-gumbo google cloud project:

-- Secret Manager Secret Accessor
+Note: some Mac M1 users have trouble installing the `psycopg2` python package required by this library.
+We have hopefully addressed this issue by switching to a variant called `psycopg2-binary`.
+If you have trouble installing either of these packages, feel free to reach out to Sarah Wessel for help.

 ### Authenticating with your Google Credentials

-You will need to make sure you have the `gcloud` cli tool installed and authenticated with your broad google account (more info [here](https://cloud.google.com/sql/docs/mysql/connect-auth-proxy#credentials-from-an-authenticated-gcloud-cli-client.)).
+If you want the client to create a database connection for you (this is the case for most users), you will also need to run the following bash commands to so that the client can use your google credentials to authenticate through the database's proxy.

 For MacOS users (M1 macs can run the AMD or ARM binary):
 ```